Computing the MDDF

 Optional execution keywords

-The frame_weights keyword is an array of weights for each frame of the trajectory.
+• frame_weights is an array of weights for each frame of the trajectory.
 If this is provided, the MDDF will be computed as a weighted average of the MDDFs of each frame.
 This can be used to study the solvation dependency in perturbed ensembles.

-The coordination_number_only, is a boolean that, if set to true, will compute only the site-counts and coordination numbers of the solvent molecules around the solute, and not the MDDF, RDF, or KB integrals.
-This is useful when the normalization of the distribution is not possible or needed, for instance when the bulk solutio is not properly defined.
+• coordination_number_only is a boolean that, if set to true, will compute only the site-counts and coordination numbers of the solvent molecules around the solute, and not the MDDF, RDF, or KB integrals.
+This is useful when the normalization of the distribution is not possible or needed, for instance when the bulk solution is not properly defined.
 The computation is much faster in this case.
+The call to mddf with this option is equivalent to direct the call to coordination_number.

 Compat